Raeena-Firdous/Employee-Attrition/README.md

 ### 5)Employee Attrition Model-2:

-As we were getting lower accuracy from the model-1, so we have developed this model-2 by creating a new column "attrition_within_a_year" using "YearsAtCompany" column, to see whether an employee get attritioned with in a year or not.
+As we obtained lower accuracy from the model-1, so we have developed this model-2 by creating a new column "attrition_within_a_year" using "YearsAtCompany" column, to see whether an employee get attritioned with in a year or not.
 We made this "attrition_within_a_year" feature as our dependent variable and dropped the "attrition" column from our dataset.
 Initially it was in imbalanced form, so for handling that we used a oversampling technique(SMOTE).
 #### Model Building